 In 1970 at the 44th Boule in Kansas City, MI, the request for chartering the chapter was presented and approved.
 Sarah Wise Wooten and Ertie Barnes attended and heard the Boule vote to accept Prince George’s County Interest Group as a chapter.
-The chartering ceremony took place on November 14, 1970 at the Colony 7 Motel in Laurel, Maryland and Iota Gamma Omega became the first chapter of Alpha Kappa Alpha Sorority, Inc. in Prince George’s County, MD.
+The chartering ceremony took place on November 14, 1970 at the Colony 7 Motel in Laurel, Maryland and Iota Gamma Omega became the first chapter of Alpha Kappa Alpha Sorority, Incorporated® in Prince George’s County, Maryland.

 Ertie Barnes, Erma Barron, Annette Stone Blake, Hazel H. Carter, Joyce B. Clark, Theatrice B. Davis, Charlotte N. Denison, Ella Gamble Edwards, Catherine Garner Gilchrist, Charline Yvonne Lewis Jacob, Venda Jennings, Elenda London Jones, Cenetta Jamison Lee, Alice Davidson Luckey, Carol Jamison Parrish, Barbara Billups Seaforth, Doris Campbell Sensabaugh, Dessie Smith, Mary Ray Thompson, Trevious Watts, Susan Woolfork Trent, Sarah Wise Wooten, Rose Russell Wynn and Myrtle Fentress.